Identifying JBW$^*$-algebras through their spheres of positive elements: Spheres around sets of positive elements and a metric characterization of projections

-Every real or complex associative Banach algebra is a real Jordan-Banach algebra with respect to the product $a\circ b: = \frac12 (a b +ba)$.
-There are known examples of Jordan algebras which cannot be embedded as Jordan subalgebras of an associative algebra, for example the Jordan algebra $H_3(\mathbb{O})$ of all Hermitian $3\times 3$ matrices with entries in the complex octonions (see \cite[Corollary 2.8.5]{HOS} for more information).
+Every real or complex associative Banach algebra is a real or complex Jordan-Banach algebra, respectively, with respect to the product $a\circ b: = \frac12 (a b +ba)$.
+There are known examples of Jordan algebras which cannot be embedded as Jordan subalgebras of an associative algebra, for example the Jordan algebra $H_3(\mathbb{O})$ of all Hermitian $3\times 3$ matrices with entries in the algebra of octonions or Cayley numbers (see \cite[Corollary 2.8.5]{HOS} or \cite[\S 2.5.1]{Cabrera-Rodriguez-vol1} for more information).
 Jordan algebras of this type are called \emph{exceptional}.

 A Jordan-Banach algebra $\mathfrak{A}$ is called \emph{unital} if there exists $\mathbf{1}\in \mathfrak{A}$ satisfying $\one \circ a = a$ for all $a\in \mathfrak{A}$.
 An element $a$ in a unital Jordan-Banach algebra $\mathfrak{A}$ is called \emph{invertible} whenever there exists $b\in \mathfrak{A}$ satisfying $a \circ b = \one$ and $a^2 \circ b = a.$ The element $b$ is unique and it will be denoted by $a^{-1}$ (cf. \cite[3.2.9]{HOS} and \cite[Definition 4.1.2]{Cabrera-Rodriguez-vol1}).
 We shall denote by $\mathfrak{A}^{-1}$ the set of all invertible elements in $\mathfrak{A}$.
 The Jordan-spectrum of an element $a$ in a unital complex Jordan-Banach algebra $\mathfrak{A}$ is the (non-empty compact) set $\hbox{J-}\sigma (a):=\{\lambda\in \mathbb{C}: a-\lambda\one\notin\mathfrak{A}^{-1}\}.$ One of the basic properties of the theory of Jordan algebras, asserts that the closed Jordan subalgebra, $\mathfrak{A}_a$, generated by a single element $a$ (and the unit element) of a complex Jordan-Banach algebra, $\mathfrak{A},$ is an associative and commutative complex Banach algebra (cf. \cite[\S2, Theorem 2.3]{Aupetit95} and \cite[Theorems 4.1.88 and 4.1.93]{Cabrera-Rodriguez-vol1}).
-Thus, the usual properties of the set of invertible elements and {continuous functional calculus} remain valid in the setting of complex Jordan-Banach algebras.
+Thus, the usual properties of the set of invertible elements and the holomorphic functional calculus remain valid in the setting of complex Jordan-Banach algebras.